OrebroUniversity/hiqp/README.md

 [1] ...
 O. Kanoun, F. Lamiraux and P.-B. Wieber, Kinematic control of redundant manipulators: Generalizing the task-priority framework to inequality task.
 IEEE T-RO, 27(4):785-792, 2011.
 </br>
 [2] ...
 M. A. Johansson, Online whole-body control using hierarchical quadratic programming: implementation and evaluation of the HiQP control framework.
 MSc Thesis, 2016.

+## TODO

+* Rename TaskDynamics to TaskControllers to better reflect their purpose -> rename TDynLinear to PDController
+   -> rename Task::getDynamics() to Task::getControls()
+* Rework Task::checkConsistency(RobotStatePtr robot_state)
+* To control in acceleration, the TaskDynamics have to be a function of e & de
+* TaskDynamics::update(...) should not need the Jacobian/Jacobian derivative as parameter, as the dynamics (controllers) live in task space
+* What's tasks::TDefMetaTask?
+* Renamed TaskDefinition::getInitialValue() to TaskDefinition::getInitialTaskValue()
+* Both TaskDefinition and TaskDynamics have a member variable performance_measures_ which seems nowhere to be used